 - If your essay is accepted, you are responsible for securing permissions for any visual images you wish to include in your article.
 You must then send us these permissions in writing.
 Finally, please ensure that all of your images are cited correctly in the Works Cited section of your essay.

 - Double-check all Notes and Note numbers throughout the editorial process, as numbering may sometimes be altered during this process.

 - Place no footnote in the title of the article.

 - Use only one footnote per sentence.
 Place the footnote number at the end of the sentence, outside the period if the article is in English and inside the period if the article is in Spanish.

 - Extremely short footnotes should be incorporated parenthetically within the body of the text.
-All parenthetical references should adhere to the MLA Style Manual (eighth edition).
+All parenthetical references should adhere to the MLA Style Manual (ninth edition).
 Place parenthetical references at the end of the sentence or clause rather than in the middle of a phrase so as to maintain readability.

 - Page numbers should be placed at punctuation.